Málaga Airport: Foundation and early years

+Development since 2010

 On 15 March 2010, the new Terminal 3 was completed.
 It was opened by King Juan Carlos of Spain, opening to public use the following day.
 On 10 September 2010, the suburban railway station at Málaga Airport was opened, providing access to catch a train to Málaga from Terminal 3.

 In November 2011, Helitt Líneas Aéreas opened their base at Málaga, operating flights to Melilla Airport as well as opening additional routes.
 The company ceased operations in November 2014.

 On 17 May 2012, the first commercial landings on the second runway took place for the first time.
 The first aircraft to use it was a PA-28 private 4 seated single engine light aircraft and the first commercial flight was Transavia Flight HV6115 from Amsterdam, operated by a Boeing 737-800.
 A total of 44 aircraft landed on the new runway.
 The runway was placed into service after the airport obtained the safety clearance of Civil Aviation on 30 April 2012.
 The runway officially opened on 26 June 2012 and it was inaugurated by the Spanish Minister of Transport, Ana Pastor.
 It is located on the other side of the terminals where the current runway is.
 It is in the direction of 12/30 and it has three rapid exits.

 In June 2017, Scandinavian Airlines Ireland announced they were to open a base at Málaga.
 The base opened in June 2018 and operated until April 2020.
-On 14 March 2018, it was announced that Primera Air were also to open a base at the airport with one based aircraft and six new routes.
+On 14 March 2018, Primera Air announced they were also to open a base at the airport with one based aircraft and six new routes.
 The base was to open on 27 October 2018, however this did not happen as the company ceased operations on 1 October 2018.

 On 8 October 2020, it was announced that EasyJet would open a seasonal base at Málaga.
-The based flights will be operated by subsidiary EasyJet Europe.
+The based flights are operated by subsidiary EasyJet Europe.

 Terminals

 Málaga Airport has three adjacent terminals, although only two are in use.
 It also has a General Aviation Terminal and a Cargo Terminal.
 Passengers can interchange between Terminal 2 and Terminal 3 both landside and airside.
 The Airport consists of three piers or docks used by airlines: Pier B (with 13 gates, seven with airbridges) and Pier C (with 10 gates, seven with airbridges) in Terminal 2, and Pier D (with 20 gates, 12 with airbridges) in Terminal 3.
-Pier B is used for non-European and non-Schengen traffic (as well as Schengen flights on the ground floor), Pier C is used for both Schengen and non-Schengen Traffic and Pier D is used by Schengen Traffic.
-EasyJet, EasyJet Switzerland & Ryanair flights check in at Terminal 2 whilst all others use Terminal 3.
+Pier B is used for non-Schengen traffic, Pier C is used for non-Schengen Traffic but can be used for Schengen traffic and Pier D is used by Schengen Traffic.
+EasyJet flights check in at Terminal 2 whilst all others use Terminal 3.
 The terminals have a total of 164 check-in desks, and have a total of 48 boarding gates of which 26 have airbridges.